Application Guard for Office for admins

 - Update package: Windows 10 cumulative monthly security update KB4571756

 For detailed system requirements, refer to System requirements for Microsoft Defender Application Guard.
-Also, please refer to your computer manufacturer's guides on how to enable virtualization technology.
+Also, refer to your computer manufacturer's guides on how to enable virtualization technology.
 To learn more about Microsoft 365 Apps update channels, see Overview of update channels for Microsoft 365 Apps.

 Deploy Application Guard for Office